Warangal: Economy

 Agriculture is the main economic activity with irrigation depending mainly on monsoon and seasonal rainfalls.
 Major crops are paddy, cotton, mango and wheat.
 Warangal benefits from the Godavari lift irrigation scheme which is designed to lift water from the Godavari river to irrigate drought prone areas in the Telangana region.
 The city hosts second-biggest grain market of Asia, located in Enumamula.

 Information Technology is another sector in which the city is making steady progress with its Incubation centre at Madikonda.
 Recently Tech Mahindra & Cyient have opened their development centres and many other IT majors like Mindtree, quadrant resource will be opening their offices shortly.

+In 2023, Kone, a leading elevator manufacturer, opened an office in Warangal.

+Healthcare is another important industry in Warangal.
+The Warangal Multi Super Speciality Hospital is expected to be completed in 2024.

 Transport

 Roadway

 The city is connected to major cities and towns by means of road and railways.
-National and state highways that pass through the city are, National Highway 163, connecting Hyderabad and Bhopalpatnam; NH 563 connecting Ramagundam and Khammam; State highway 3.
+National and state highways that pass through the city are National Highway 163, connecting Hyderabad and Bhopalpatnam; NH 563 connecting Ramagundam and Khammam; State highway 3.
 TSRTC operates buses to various destinations from Hanamkonda and Warangal bus stations of the city.
 Nearly 78 City buses run in various routes across the city and sub urban areas while 45 city buses run from city to nearby villages.

+In 2024, it was reported that the construction on NH 563 to make it a four lane highway were nearly complete.